phil-opp/blog_os/blog/content/second-edition/posts/01-freestanding-rust-binary/index.md

 }
 ```

 You might notice that we removed the `main` function.
 The reason is that a `main` doesn't make sense without an underlying runtime that calls it.
-Instead, we now to overwrite the operating system entry point.
+Instead, we are now overwriting the operating system entry point.

 The entry point convention depends on your operating system.
 I recommend you to read the Linux section even if you're on a different OS because it is the target we will derive to build our kernel in the next post.